 The pH Scale & Your Skin Care Products

 Products that are pH-balanced feature a pH level similar to that of the skin and, as such, do not significantly impact the acid mantle.
 In general, this is a good thing, as constant use of products that are too acidic or alkaline could damage the skin.
 Certain products that fall outside the skin’s pH range can be beneficial, however.
 For example, facial cleansers and body washes that are slightly more alkaline than the skin can effectively lift dirt, makeup and oil from its surface.
 Exfoliators that are significantly more acidic than the skin can effectively thin the keratin layer (dead skin cells), thereby improving skin function and aesthetics.
-An example is Lexli AloeGlyC®, a face exfoliator with a pH range of 2.1 to 2.3.
+An example is Lexli AloeGlyC®, a face exfoliator with a pH range similar to that of a doctor's office peel.
 Because of the high concentration of pharmaceutical-grade aloe vera in AloeGlyC, the risk of redness is significantly minimized.
 It is wise, however, to bring the skin back into balance after use of these products by applying a gentle toner, such as Tone & Balance aloe vera toner.

 The simple rule to follow is this: avoid, or at least minimize, the use of products that are significantly more alkaline than the skin, such as soap, which has a pH ranging between 9 and 10, and hand sanitizers, with a pH around 7.
 Best results come from using products with a pH of 6.5 or less.
 Also, be careful to not over-wash the skin and to do so with a mild cleanser specifically formulated for the face.
 Finally, while exfoliation is one of the most effective ways to achieve more beautiful skin, slowly work up the frequency with which you implement this step to allow your skin time to adjust.
 While many individuals can eventually tolerate twice-daily exfoliation with a chemical exfoliator, like AloeGlyC, some can only implement this step every other day.